 Can you tell us a little bit about how attitudes towards preventive medicine have changed over the years?

-This moves into something that I am passionate about - values.
+This moves into something that I am passionate about—values.
 Most caring parents, especially caring mothers can identify what I am about to talk about now.
 They passionately care about keeping their children healthy, and will do anything to accomplish this.
-They are sure to get their children immunized, make sure they have the right diet, eat the right kinds of foods, make sure they get enough exercise, keep them away from places where they are likely to get infected (eg. Day Care centers).
-This maternal instinct encompasses the value of preventive medicine.
+They are sure to get their children immunized, make sure they have the right diet, eat the right kinds of foods, make sure they get enough exercise, keep them away from places where they are likely to get infected.
+This maternal instinct encompasses the values of preventive medicine.
 This has remained constant over the years.
 What has changed is that with advancement in our knowledge, we are better able to promote practices that improve public health.

-What was the most pressing issue facing public health in Canada during your career?

-There have been several.
-Issues relating to behavioral approaches to problem-solving were (and are) the most challenging.
-How can public health experts modify pre-teen and teen-age attitudes?
-Consider the use of tobacco and other mood-modifying harmful substances by this age group.
-We are on the brink of tackling marijuana, which is powerfully mood-modifying and dulls reflexes but is only weakly addictive.
-If it is a ‘gateway’ drug (i.e. facilitates use of other substances like Ecstasy), it does so only weakly.

-There’s a whole basket of other problems, many related to each other indirectly, loosely classified as ‘risk-taking’ — mountain-climbing, extreme sports of many kinds.
-When these become really dangerous, it’s often because irresponsible parents persist with risk-taking that involves infants and non-use of safety harness, infant car seats etc.

-The most rational, logical approach applies social psychology but we lack the armies of skilled applied behavioral scientists to do this effectively.
-I believe school teachers at every level from JK to Grade 12 can do an enormous amount to help but they need training.
-From time to time when I was on the active staff I tried turning a group of students loose on this problem.
-They loved it, so did the teachers and the school kids, but I repeatedly ran into roadblocks, bureaucratic obstacles that were discouraging.
-There was tremendous hunger for information about human sexuality (marginally related to substance abuse) and it was often difficult, indeed almost impossible to avoid getting drawn into discussing this.
-When the Catholic School Board heard that medical students were talking to school kids about sex (actually all they were doing was answering the school kids’ questions) the school board had a major convulsive conniption fit.
-I got a command from the Dean of the medical school to cease and desist.

 Given the recent influx of refugees from Syria, what do you think Canada should focus on in terms of preventive medicine moving forward?

-Interestingly, when I was a general practitioner in Adelaide around 1950s, I was in the front line dealing with the first postwar influx of ‘New Australian ’ immigrants — who included high proportions of refugees and displaced people who had lost their country, often many, most of even all their family — like the refugees from Syria, but worse: more of them, often severely traumatized, emotionally damaged.
+Interestingly, when I was a general practitioner in Adelaide around 1950s, I was in the front line dealing with the first postwar influx of ‘New Australian ’ immigrants —which included high proportions of refugees and displaced people who had lost their country and many family members— like the refugees from Syria, but worse: more of them, often severely traumatized, emotionally damaged.
 That’s what dragged me from a contented life in general practice into public health sciences and preventive medicine.
 In short, I definitely think Canada should invest resources into ensuring that the unique health needs of this population are met.

 References: